220919-WVA-JavaReact/Richard-And-The-Richettes-Helping-Hand-UI/README.md

 ### User Stories:
 #### Client:
   1. Log in/register
-  2. Submits a request, specifying the type (car wash, house work, etc) -mvp
+  2. Submits a request, specifying the type (car wash, house work, etc)
   3. Submits payment for job
-  4. Submit reviews for the Helping Hand(Star rating?) - mvp
+  4. Submit reviews for the Helping Hand(Star rating?
-  5. View own rating - mvp
+  5. View own rating
   a.
 High rating and high request amount = preferred client status
   b.
 Some star on profile
-  6. View past and active requests - mvp
+  6. View past and active requests
-  7. Can view/accept/deny bids on requests - mvp
+  7. Can view/accept/deny bids on requests
 #### Helping Hand:
   1. Log in/register
-  2. Places bids on jobs - mvp
+  2. Places bids on jobs
   3. Can decline jobs after accepting
   a.
 Cannot cancel within 24 hours
-  5. Can view own rating - mvp
+  5. Can view own rating
   6. High amount of jobs completed and high rating = preferred operative
   a.
 Some symbol, different than the client
   7. Submit review of client
-  8. View past and upcoming jobs - mvp
+  8. View past and upcoming jobs

 ### Stretch Goals:
 1. Client:
   a.
-Edit address, contact info and password - stretch
+Edit address, contact info and password
   b.
-Calendar function - stretch
+Calendar function
 2. Helping Hand:
   a.
-Edit address, contact info and password - stretch
+Edit address, contact info and password